Skip to main content

 Always supervise young people appropriately when they’re using glue and solvent products.
 Make sure there’s plenty of ventilation.
 Be aware of any medical conditions that could be affected by glue or solvent use and make adjustments as needed.

-If anyone struggles with fine motor skills, cutting or sticking, you could prepare some pre-cut shapes in advance, or buddy them up with someone else.
+• If anyone struggles with fine motor skills, cutting or sticking, you could prepare some pre-cut shapes in advance.
+They could also work with someone to help them.
+You could also use heart stickers

-You could also use heart stickers or stickers showing different activities, likes and dislikes, so people don’t need to cut out and stick.
+• You could have stickers showing different activities, such as for likes and dislikes, so people don’t need to write or draw.

 All Scout activities should be inclusive and accessible.